-Many of our alternative, job-embedded candidates are hired by Shelby County Schools, a large urban school system that relies heavily on alternativelylicensed teachers to fill their teaching vacancies in high-need areas.
-A close relationship/partnership with this school system exists for licensing purposes.
+Many of our alternative, job-embedded candidates are hired by Memphis Shelby County Schools, a large urban school system that relies heavily on alternatively-licensed teachers to fill their teaching vacancies in high-need areas.
+A state-recognized partnership with this school system exists for licensing purposes.
 Alternative special education teachers have already completed a bachelor's degree which includes core academic subjects.
 They must pass a Praxis II test that assesses core knowledge before they can be hired on the job-embedded practitioner license.
 Thus, additional core subject coursework is not a part of Union's alternative licensure program for special education.
 These candidates do, however, take methods courses that address instruction in core academic subjects.
 All teacher candidates are taught how to make adaptations in instruction and assessment for students with special needs and limited English and from low-income families; those adaptations are part of the standard lesson plan format of the institution.
+Throughout three semesters of mentoring courses, faculty and university mentors supervise candidates and provide support for the implementation of best practices.